turingschool/mod-0-curriculum/session4/index.md

 ## Git Workflow Review

+Instructors will quick lead a review as needed!

 ## Data Types and Variables Breakouts

 We are going to break out into program specific groups to start working through these concepts!